 Learn design thinking

-Before diving into the virtual Sprint to tackle Employee Experience, we brought each of the team members together for an action-packed day of learning.
+Before diving into the sprint to tackle Employee Experience, we brought each of the team members together for an action-packed day of learning.
 This experience enabled participants to:

 After learning the principles of design thinking, we helped the Sky team kick off their design sprint by going deeply into empathy building.
 One of the more helpful tools we used was interviewing extreme users.
 Extreme users are outliers, those who don’t fit the norm when thinking about a ‘regular user’.
 Identifying extreme users is a great way to run less interviews that reveal more insights!